Skip to main content

 • Data tab example:

 Workflow Actions are available if all required fields are present.
+Click on the Show Action Fields button under notables to show all available fields.

 info